What Does A Buy Nothing Community Look Like?

 — Care for our environment – the Buy Nothing Project has opportunity to bring about a positive environmental impact by reducing our consumption levels, saving items from landfills, and driving less.
 The vision that we have in the project is one in which we can walk or bike to give and receive gifts more often.
 We hope to reduce our distances in driving, and lessen our carbon footprint in the only planet that we have.

-— Accountability – in a smaller group, behaviors are more noticeable.
-If someone is promoting their business in a sneaky way, when the neighbors know each other it is more noticeable.
+— Accountability – in a smaller giving community, behaviors are more noticeable.
+If someone is contacting people to pressure them to give to them, when the neighbors know each other it is more noticeable.
 If there are people who are rude, inconsiderate, or a No Show, it is a much easier to hide these behaviors in a bigger, active group.

 — Safety – In smaller, less anonymous spaces, regarding issues of risk and safety, it is much easier to spot suspicious behavior.

 — Ease of pick ups – it can be much less of a hassle to pick up when the gift is right around the corner, rather than a 12 minute drive.
 More than that, participating with people who are so close to you can give you opportunity to meet the people right in your area.
-In one town that sprouted, in the first week, a neighbor connected with a member of the group who, as it turned out, lived five houses down!
+In one town that sprouted its Buy Nothing Facebook group into 2 groups in the first week due to growth, a neighbor connected with a member of the group who, as it turned out, lived five houses down!
 They became fast friends, and had never interacted before despite being in the bigger group for years together.

-— Outreach – Sprouting can help make new members and quiet members feel more comfortable in a smaller, safer environment.
+— Outreach – A smaller gifting community can help make new members and quiet members feel more comfortable in a smaller, safer environment.

 Buy Nothing groups are less about stuff and more about community.
 If there isn’t one in your community and you’d like to work with us to start one, contact us and we’ll get you started!

-And if you feel that our description of a Buy Nothing group doesn’t look and feel anything like the Buy Nothing group in your community, let us know!
-Check our our Member Resources page that gives you tools for helping your community bring your group into alignment with the Buy Nothing vision.
-There’s a form at the end of the page that you can fill out and we’ll get back to you!
+And if you feel that our description of a Buy Nothing gift economy doesn’t look and feel anything like the Buy Nothing gift economy in your community, check our our free online community-building course that gives you tools for helping your community come into alignment with the Buy Nothing vision.